baselmans/multivariate_GWAMA/README.md

 # How to test the function before deployment

-A couple of examples can be found in the "downloads" directory.
+A couple of examples can be found in the "Test_Data" directory.
 The number of SNPs for which we provide summary statistics in these test datasets is 100,000

 You can download a test script in the Test_Data folder called: example_script.R